 The Real Difference.

 John Smoltz received 87.92% of the vote his first time on the ballot in 2015 (75% of the vote is needed to be elected to the baseball Hall of Fame by the writers).
-Meanwhile, Schilling’s percentages have wavered since his first time on the ballot in 2013: 38.8, 35.43, 45.26, 58.5, and 50.3 last year.
+Meanwhile, Schilling’s percentages have wavered since his first time on the ballot in 2013: 38.2, 35.43, 45.62, 58.5, 50.3, 57.5, and 64.7 last year.
 This is a very strange pattern.
-Most of the time, players start low, and gradually increase over time.
-Schilling lost over 8% from 2017 to 2018.
+Most of the time, players start low and gradually increase over time.
+Schilling’s numbers have wavered from year to year.

-While John Smoltz is busy being an advocate for the shoulder safety of young kids, and announcing Postseason games on all the big networks, Curt Schilling has been seen as a social pariah.
+While John Smoltz is busy being an advocate for the shoulder safety of young kids, and announcing postseason games on all the big networks, Curt Schilling is seen as a social pariah.
 Schilling had a failed software company in Providence after taking tax breaks from Rhode Island, talked about voting Bush during the 2004 Presidential election while in Democrat country, and had some poor taste on social media.

 In short, John Smoltz is seen as a choir boy, Schilling a bad seed.